Mark Esper: Afghanistan peace agreement and withdrawal

-On February 29, 2020, the Trump administration signed a conditional peace agreement with the Taliban, which called for the withdrawal of American troops from Afghanistan within 14 months, if the Taliban uphold the terms of the agreement.
-In May 2020, Esper said: "I don’t put a timeline on it.
+On February 29, 2020, the Trump administration signed a conditional peace agreement with the Taliban, which called for the withdrawal of American troops from Afghanistan within 14 months, if the Taliban upheld the terms of the agreement.
+In May 2020, Esper said: "I don't put a timeline on it.
 We have a timeline of May of next year but that timeline was premised on everything moving at a set pace."
+Esper's statement appeared consistent with his oft-repeated view that implementation of the agreement must be "conditions-based".